-- 16. Ball considers the GRI Standards issued by the Global Reporting Initiative (GRI) to guide the criteria to assess, calculate, and report other environmental metrics. - 17.
-The preparation of the other environmental metrics requires management to establish the criteria, make determinations as to the relevancy of information to be included, and make assumptions that affect reported information.
-The selection of different but acceptable measurement techniques could have resulted in materially different amounts or metrics being reported. - 18.
-Related to all Other Environmental Metrics: - Calculated based on monthly usage data collected from third-party invoices.
-If monthly usage data was not available, usage was estimated based on the type of facility. - For manufacturing facilities, monthly usage was estimated based on data from previous month's production and usage (e.g., gallons or pounds/units produced). - For non-manufacturing facilities, monthly usage was estimated by using an average of the past 3 months of actual data. - Estimated direct energy, indirect energy, and water consumption accounts for approximately 9%, 11%, and 8% of their respective total consumption.
+16. Ball considers the GRI Standards issued by the Global Reporting Initiative (GRI) to guide the criteria to assess, measure, and report the other environmental metrics.

+17. The preparation of the other environmental metrics requires management to establish the criteria, make determinations as to the relevancy of information to be included, and make assumptions that affect reported information.
+The selection by management of different but acceptable measurement techniques could have resulted in materially different amounts or metrics being reported.

+18. Related to direct, indirect, and renewable energy:

+- Direct energy consumption was calculated based on monthly usage data as described in footnote 4 for natural gas, propane, diesel, biogenic, gasoline, and jet fuel. - Indirect energy consumption was calculated based on monthly usage data as described in footnote 5 for electricity and steam. - Renewable energy consumption was calculated based on the amount of renewable electricity procured from VPPAs, RECs or GOs, as applicable, during the period. - Estimated consumption accounts for approximately 10% and 4% of reported direct and indirect energy, respectively.
+No estimates were made for renewable energy consumption.

+19. The generation of VOCs is described in the Fugitives section of footnote 4.
+The volume of VOCs emitted, reported in metric tons, are the total VOCs generated after air control mechanisms are implemented.

+Estimated emissions account for approximately 5% of reported VOC emissions.

+20. Water consumption was calculated based on monthly usage data collected from third-party invoices.
+If monthly usage data was not available, usage was estimated based on the type of facility.

+- For manufacturing facilities, monthly usage was estimated based on data from the previous month's production and usage (e.g., m3/units produced) as recorded in Ball's operating systems. - For hangar, office and research and development facilities, monthly usage was estimated (i) using an average of the past 3 months of actual data, or for office and research and development facilities (ii) by multiplying the actual water use per headcount figure derived from Ball's headquarters by the headcount for the facility obtained from Ball's human resource data collection software. - No estimate was made for warehouse facilities. - Estimated consumption accounts for approximately 7% reported water consumption.